Key findings from AP investigation of UN sex abuse in Congo

 3. Although the AP found some 2,000 allegations against the U.N., the number of cases could be significantly higher.
 Last year, for example, there were 145 allegations recorded, but 311 known victims.

-4. Of the some 2,000 global allegations, about a quarter involved children.
+4. Of the some 2,000 allegations, about a quarter involved children.
 For some years, nearly half of the allegations involved minors.
-Some of the alleged
+The alleged

 5. Despite reforms, sexual violence in Congo persists.
 So far this year, roughly one-third of the sexual abuse and exploitation allegations involving U.N. peacekeepers and personnel worldwide described events that occurred in Congo.